 Let Shazam tell you all the music it heard today

 Apple relies on developers to create third party apps to make the Apple Watch experience as great as it can be, and that’s what the developers of Shazam did.
 How many moments have you been out and about and heard a song that you like, but weren't sure about what it was called?
 Shazam allows you to ID the song you can hear, straight from your wrist - but that's not all it can do.

 Instead of opening the Music app to access and control the music stored on your iPhone, first open Spotify/Rdio/any other music player on your iPhone and start playing music.
-Once music is playing, swipe up on your Apple Watch to access Glances and find the "Now Playing" glance.
-It looks just like the Music app, but allows you to control the music that’s playing regardless of where it's coming from.
+Once music is playing, press the side button on your Apple Watch to open the dock and find "Now Playing".
+It looks just like the Music app, but allows you to control the music that's playing regardless of where it's coming from.
 You can pause, play, skip forward and back and control the volume right from the Apple Watch - the next best thing until developers start adding dedicated companion apps for their music players.

 Have you ever finished using the Apple Watch, lowered your wrist and noticed the display doesn't turn off?
 Even though it's not a big deal and it'll automatically turn off after a few seconds of inactivity, it'd be handy to know how to manually turn the display off, right?
 It'd come in handy, especially if you've disabled wrist detection to save battery power.
 Well, you're in luck, as there is a way to manually turn off the display; and it's a lot easier than you may think.

 Once you've finished using your Apple Watch and want to turn the display off, simply place the palm of your hand over the display.
 Once you move your hand away, you'll notice the display has turned off.
 It has other uses, too - if you receive a phone call on your Apple Watch, place your palm over the screen to silence the call.